All the Questions for Teachers to Ask at a New School

 Am I expected to reply to parent emails in the evening or on weekends?

 Do students have a folder of graded work sent home each week?
 What day?
+Do parents need to sign a paper in the folder or the tests?
+Do tests get returned or stay home?

 What day is my newsletter expected to be sent?